 What needs to be done?

-Support services must be able to act early and deliver support when the first signs of a problem emerge.
-This can only be achieved it they are set up to achieve this goal.
+- Support services must be able to act early and deliver support when the first signs of a problem emerge.
+This can only be achieved if they are set up to meet this goal.